-Drill hole intersections are calculated with a 0.3gpt Au lower cut including 4m of internal dilution and minimum sample width of 4m.
+Drill hole intersections tabulated below are calculated with a 0.04g/t Au lower cut for the entire drill program.
 Samples are routinely collected as 4m composite intervals.
 The last sample of each hole is dedicated 1m interval, and the prior sample can vary from 1-4m depending on final depth.
-Only significant (>0.30ppmAu) intersections are shown.
+Only significant (>0.04ppm Au) intersections are shown.